a00908270/masterthesis/thesis.md

 > In short, the microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API.
 These services are built around business capabilities and independently deployable by fully automated deployment machinery.
 There is a bare minimum of centralized management of these services, which may be written in different programming languages and use different data storage technologies. \cite{lewis2014microservices}

 Figure \ref{monolithic_vs_microservice} shows the architectural difference between the monolithic and microservice architecture.
+Monolithic applications bundle user interface, data access layer and business logic together a single unit.
+In the microservice architecture each task has its own service.
+The user interface puts together information from multiple services.

 ![Monolithic Architecture vs. Microservice Architecture \label{monolithic_vs_microservice}](images/monolithic_vs_microservice.png){width=15cm}